-- 7.12.
-The document is organised into the following chapters. - (a) The next chapter covers how to navigate VC requirements in ESRS which is the basis for the rest of the document. - (b) The following chapter covers how an undertaking may implement VC under ESRS by using frequently asked questions with the aim of providing practical guidance.
+- 12. The document is organised in three chapters as follows. - (a) The next chapter covers how to navigate VC requirements in ESRS, which is the basis for the rest of the document. - (b) The chapter following it covers how an undertaking may implement VC under ESRS by using frequently asked questions with the aim of providing practical guidance.

-(c) The last chapter includes the 'upstream and downstream VC map' that explains the coverage of the upstream and downstream VC as required by ESRS (excluding considerations of entity-specific disclosures and SFDR indicators).
+(c) The last chapter includes the VC coverage map for Set 1 ESRS explaining the coverage of the upstream and downstream VC as required by ESRS (excluding considerations of entity-specific disclosures and SFDR indicators).

-Cross references to the MAIG
+Cross references to IG 1

-- 8.13.
-To avoid duplication and reduce the length of this document, there is significant reference to the Materiality Assessment Implementation Guidance (MAIG) developed by EFRAG.
-For example, the due diligence aspects related to the materiality assessment (and VC aspects) are covered in that guidance rather than here. - 9.14.
-Please note that references to the MAIG are done in this colour, whereas references in green refer to this document.
+- 13. To avoid duplication and reduce the length of this document, there is significant reference to the Materiality Assessment Implementation Guidance (IG 1) developed by EFRAG.
+For example, the due diligence aspects related to the materiality assessment (and VC aspects) are covered in that guidance rather than here. - 14.
+Please note that references to the IG 1 are made in this blue colour, whereas references in green designate this document.

-Acronyms used
+Acronyms and abbreviations used

-- 10.15.
-Acronyms used in this document are: - (a) CSRD Corporate Sustainability Reporting Directive; - (b)-Delegated act Commission Delegated Regulation supplementing Directive 2013/34/EU as regards sustainability reporting standards; - (b) Delegated act Commission Delegated Regulation supplementing Directive 2013/34/EU as regards sustainability reporting standards; - (c) DR disclosure requirement - (d) ESRS European Sustainability Reporting Standards; - (e) GHG greenhouse gases or the GHG protocol; - (f) GRI Global Reporting Initiative; - (g) IROs impacts, risks and opportunities; - (h) ISSB International Sustainability Standards Board; - (i) LSME ESRS for Listed Small Medium Enterprises (SMEs); - (j) PAT policies, actions and targets; - (k) MA materiality assessment; - (I) MAIG the Materiality Assessment Implementation Guidance; and - (m) VC value chain.
+15. The acronyms in this document are used as follows.

+CSDDD - Corporate Sustainability Due Diligence Directive

+CSRD - Corporate Sustainability Reporting Directive

+Delegated Act - Commission Delegated Regulation supplementing Directive 2013/34/EU as regards sustainability reporting standards

+DR - Disclosure Requirement

+ESRS - European Sustainability Reporting Standards

+GHG - greenhouse gases or the GHG Protocol

+GRI - Global Reporting Initiative

+IG 1 - Materiality Assessment Implementation Guidance issued by EFRAG

+IG - Implementation guidance issued by EFRAG

+IROs - impacts, risks and opportunities

+ISSB - International Sustainability Standards Board

+LSME - ESRS for Listed Small and Medium Enterprises (SMEs)

+MA - materiality assessment; and

+PAT - policies, actions and targets

+VC - value chain